Florida Center for Science and Religion Holds Annual Meeting

 John F. Haught, Ph.
 D, Senior Fellow, Science and Religion, Woodstock Theological Center at Georgetown University to speak at FSC Annual Meeting on Religion and Science on Feb.
 6.

 LAKELAND, Fla.
 (Jan.
-29, 2008) — The Florida Center for Science and Religion at Florida Southern College will hold its Annual Meeting on “Angels and Devils: The Theory and Praxis of Good and Evil in Science and Religion” on Feb.
-8 in the William M. Hollis Seminar Room on the Florida Southern campus.
-Registration begins at 8 a.m. and the event concludes at 3 p.m.
+29, 2009) — The Florida Center for Science and Religion at Florida Southern College will hold its Annual Meeting on Religion and Science in an Age of Doubt: The Battle for Jane and John Q. Public on Feb.
+6 in the William M. Hollis Seminar Room on the Florida Southern campus.
+Registration begins at 8:30 a.m. and the event concludes at 3:30 p.m.
 The meeting is free and open to the public.
 Lunch is available for $5.

 For more information about the Florida Center for Science and Religion or the annual meeting, please visit www.fcsr.net or contact Dr. Sara Harding at 863-680-4185 or via email at firstname.lastname@example.org.